Medically reviewed by Drugs.com. Last updated on Dec 1, 2021.

 Some medicines given by injection may sometimes be given at home to patients who do not need to be in the hospital.
-If you are using this medicine at home, your doctor will teach you how to prepare and inject the medicine.
+If your child is using this medicine at home, your doctor will teach you or your child's caregiver on how to prepare and inject the medicine.
 You will have a chance to practice preparing and injecting it.
 Be sure that you understand exactly how the medicine is to be prepared and injected.

-It is important to read the patient information and instructions for use, if provided with your medicine, each time your prescription is filled.
+It is important to read the patient information and instructions for use, if provided with your child's medicine, each time your child's prescription is filled.

 This medicine must be taken 20 minutes before or 20 minutes after a snack or meal.
 Never let your child skip a meal once your child received this medicine.

 Use a new needle and syringe each time you inject the medicine to your child.

 It is important to follow any instructions from your doctor about the careful selection and rotation of injection sites (eg, upper arms, thighs, buttocks, or abdomen) on your body.
 This will help to prevent skin problems.